Electric heating, what are my options?

 Radiant bar heaters

-mainly heat objects and people rather than air in a room, and are available as either free-standing, wall or high-wall mounted models.
+These mainly heat objects and people rather than air in a room and are available as either free-standing, wall or high-wall-mounted models.

 Fan heaters can be noisy, but distribute heated air around your room rather than letting it form a layer of hot air below the ceiling.
 Fan heaters can boost convection heaters – providing additional heat and distributing the heated air more evenly, so your room feels warm quicker.
 The bigger the fan, the better the heated air will mix around the room and they provide instant warmth for smaller rooms.